sebranly/ctr-ocr/README.md

     - MINOR version when you add functionality in a backwards compatible manner, and
     - PATCH version when you make backwards compatible bug fixes.
   - make sure `DEBUG_MODE` from `src/constants/general.ts` file is `false`
-  - make sure that `doc/guide/en/Changelog.md` and `doc/guide/fr/Changelog.md` are updated with a section describing the new version
 - Confirm that test suite passes with `npm run test`
 - Then run `npm run deploy`
+- Finally create a new release for this version on [GitHub Releases page](https://github.com/sebranly/ctr-ocr/releases) by adding the changelog